Trusted Kansas City Truck Accident Lawyer

-A collision between a car and commercial trucks is different than a collision between two passenger cars.
-Whether involving a big rig, tractor-trailer, 18-wheeler, or other truck, collisions with trucks or commercial vehicles can result in significant injury or death.
-With weights of up to 80,000 pounds, large trucks can cause devastating impacts in head-on, rear-end, or side-swipe collisions.
+A crash involving a passenger car and commercial truck is very different than a collision between two passenger cars.
+Whether involving a big rig, tractor-trailer, 18-wheeler, or other truck, accidents with trucks or commercial vehicles can result in significant injury or death.
+With weights of up to 80,000 pounds, large trucks can cause devastating impacts in head-on, T-bone, rear-end, or side-swipe collisions.
 Survivors of truck accidents are left with massive medical bills, lost wages, life-long pain and suffering, and permanent disability.

-Unfortunately, large truck accidents are all too common in Kansas and Missouri as more and more freight is transported by truck through the Kansas City area.
-If you or a loved one were injured by a large commercial truck, please contact our Kansas City trucking accident lawyer as soon as possible.
-Our legal team is ready to listen to your concerns, answer your questions, and guide you through the complex legal issues that arise from truck crashes so you can recover the maximum amount and justice for your family.
+If you or a loved one were injured in an accident caused by a large commercial truck, please contact our truck accident lawyer in Kansas City, Missouri as soon as possible.
+Our Kansas City truck accident lawyer is ready to listen to your concerns, answer your questions, and guide you through the complex legal issues that arise from truck crashes so you can recover the maximum amount and justice for your family.
+Call today at 816-203-0143, or fill out the contact form to request a free, no obligation consultation.

 Federal Regulations of Commercial Trucks